It’s always better to give than receive, especially when you’re helping those less fortunate.

-Scott Brooks opted years ago to turn his birthday celebration into a charity benefit.
+Scott Brooks of Kentucky opted years ago to turn his birthday celebrations into charity benefits.

-Each year he asks his guests to forgo birthday gifts and donate an item to a charity of his choice.
+Each year he asks guests to forgo birthday gifts for him.
+Instead, he requests they bring an item to donate to a charity of his choice.
+Brooks chooses a different charity each year.

 “My closest friends in previous years complained that I was difficult to buy for (for) a birthday present,” Brooks said.
 “So I thought, ‘Why do I need a present when someone else more deserving can use it?’
 Henceforth came Birthday Charity Bash 1.”